iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___2.0.0/report.md

 <img src="3_star_reviews_wordcloud.png" alt="gov.pa.covidtracker 3 reviews"/>
 </p>

+> Covid-19, I know Corona Virus has changed all!
+I'm super disappointed in are system!
+China is swiping anal canal now!
+My only concern is, the ones with higher strang will probably be cloned in a robot!
+Biggest organ, Skinned perfectly put on Technology Robot.
+The real human to all but died of covid-19, to battle a working world for the humans that survived!
+At one time only one child.
+Wanting Boy.
+Afraid of the power of desperation!
+I know USA is a abarsement.
+President Trump, I believe in You<br> :date: __2021-03-09 11:08:59__

 > Not what I expected, not the kind of information I was looking for.<br> :date: __2021-02-06 08:04:10__

 > Now that there's a vaccine why don't you show where there's a vaccine.
 It's great that you have this app available and I've been using it for 10 months but can we pivot to showing where vaccines are or trying to help out with where that is?
 It's great finding out about all the problems with COVID but now that there's actually a solution available it'd be good to know where to find them instead of going to 50 different websites<br> :date: __2021-02-02 04:03:23__